xcore/sw_gpio_examples/app_sk_gpio_com_demo/doc_quickstart/index.rst

 The XP-SKC-L2 Slicekit Core board has four slots with edge conectors: ``SQUARE``, ``CIRCLE``,``TRIANGLE`` and ``STAR``.

-To setup up the system refer to the figure and instructions below
+To setup the system refer to the figure and instructions below

    #.
 Connect XA-SK-GPIO Slice Card to the XP-SKC-L2 Slicekit Core board using the connector marked with the ``SQUARE``.
    #.
 Connect the XTAG Adapter to Slicekit Core board, and connect XTAG-2 to the adapter.